gerep/gerep/README.md

 ### Oi 👋

-I write software, and I try my best to it right ⚡
+I write software, and I try my best to do it right ⚡

 I have interest in: